Extreme cinema

 Extreme cinema (or hardcore horror and extreme horror) is a film subgenre characterized by the deliberate use of graphic depictions of sex, violence, and other taboo or transgressive acts, including mutilation, torture, and sexual violence.
 While often rooted in horror cinema, extreme films can also overlap with exploitation, arthouse, and experimental traditions.
 Influences include mid-20th-century exploitation and splatter films, Japanese ero guro and pink film movements, and later transgressive works such as the New French Extremity.

-The global rise of Asian horror and exploitation cinema in the late 20th and early 21st centuries — particularly films from Japan, South Korea, and Thailand — helped popularize the style internationally, alongside European and North American contributions.
-Extreme cinema remains a controversial category, frequently drawing criticism for perceived gratuitousness or moral irresponsibility, while also being defended as a legitimate form of artistic provocation or social commentary.
-Due to its explicit content, it is often excluded from mainstream distribution and appeals primarily to a niche market of dedicated genre enthusiasts.
+The global rise of Asian horror and exploitation cinema in the late 20th and early 21st centuries—particularly films from Japan, South Korea, and Thailand—helped popularize the style internationally, alongside European and North American contributions.
+Extreme cinema remains a controversial category, frequently drawing criticism for perceived gratuitousness or moral irresponsibility, while some defend it as a legitimate form of artistic provocation or social commentary.
+Due to its explicit content, it is often excluded from mainstream distribution and appeals primarily to a niche market of underground cinema enthusiasts.

 History

-Precursors and Early Influences
+Early influences

-Human fascination with taboo content—violence, sex, and the transgressive—stretches back millennia.
-Ancient Greek theatre regularly depicted gruesome myths (deities dismembering mortals, sacrificial rites) and moral extremes, while Roman gladiatorial games broadcast real‑world violence as mass spectacle.
-This enduring interest laid the groundwork for modern entertainment's exploration of extreme themes, but the true nature of extreme content in entertainment began in the early 20th century.

-Paris's Théâtre du Grand‑Guignol (1897–1962) formalized the “shock horror” aesthetic, specializing in plays rife with blood, dismemberment, and psychological terror.
-Its visceral on‑stage gore directly inspired filmmakers to pursue similarly explicit imagery on screen, bridging ancient taboos and modern cinematic transgression.
-The movie Un Chien Andalou (1929) was one of the first kinds of films that was labelled as extreme cinema.
+Paris's Théâtre du Grand-Guignol (1897–1962) formalized the "shock horror" aesthetic, specializing in plays depicting blood, dismemberment, and psychological terror.
+Its visceral on‑stage gore directly inspired filmmakers to pursue similarly explicit imagery on screen.
+The movie Un Chien Andalou (1929) was one of the first kinds of films that were labeled as extreme cinema.

 Video nasties era

-In Britain, the unregulated home‑video boom of horror titles—later dubbed “video nasties” by the National Viewers' and Listeners' Association—prompted prosecutions under the Obscene Publications Act and led directly to the Video Recordings Act 1984.
-Over forty films were seized or banned, illustrating how graphic on‑screen violence had become a flashpoint for censorship debates.
-In Italy, Ruggero Deodato's Cannibal Holocaust (1980), blended documentary conventions with animal cruelty and dismemberment.
-Its found‑footage realism led to legal investigations and helped inaugurate the modern “found‑footage horror” subgenre, including movies such as The Blair Witch Project (1999).
+In 1980s Britain, the explosion of unregulated VHS horror tapes, which were later nicknamed "video nasties" by campaign groups, including The National Viewers' and Listeners' Association (NVALA), caused a major moral panic.
+Dozens of films faced prosecution under the Obscene Publications Act, leading to the Video Recordings Act 1984, which can find any film liable for potential harm to viewers.
+39 titles were successfully prosecuted outright, highlighting how graphic violence had become a censorship battleground, though only a handful are considered extreme cinema nowadays.
+The Italian film Cannibal Holocaust (1980) blended documentary conventions with animal cruelty and dismemberment.
+Its found‑footage realism led to legal investigations into its director Ruggero Deodato and helped inaugurate the modern “found‑footage horror” subgenre, including movies such as The Blair Witch Project (1999).
+Its graphic, realistic content led to it getting banned in various countries, including Australia, though it would be unbanned in 2005.

-Mondo-style shockumentaries like Banned from Television (1998) and Traces of Death (1993), which compile graphic real-life deaths without educational framing, have been criticized for breaching standards of taste and some have been banned in several countries including the UK.
+Mondo films

+Some Mondo films, like the Traces of Death series (starting in 1993), compiled real-life footage of deaths and accidents with little to no context or educational value, leading to the first Traces of Death to be banned in the UK in 2005, due to the belief that the film was violating the Video Recordings Act 1984 and the Obscene Publications Act 1959.
+While others, such as the first Faces of Death (1978), were issued an 18 certificate with cuts due to scenes of animal cruelty, after being seized for obscenity for 20 years.
 A 1997 incident involving a Pennsylvania woman who lodged formal complaints after renting Traces of Death drew public attention to its release.